2. The Art of Mesopotamia (≈10,000-300 BC)

 A bit of history:

 The civilizations of Mesopotamia are some of the earliest on Earth, and extend far back, beyond written history, so most of what we know about these groups of people comes from archeology.
 Mesopotamia consists of the land of the Middle East and Persia, specifically the fertile strip between the Mediterranean Sea and the Persian Gulf.
 It's where you'll find modern day Israel, Syria, Jordan, Iraq, and Iran.
 The people who lived here built the world's first farms, villages, and temples.
-The developed from the Stone Age, into the Bronze Age, and then Iron Age.
+The developed from the Stone Age into the Bronze Age (3300-1200 BC, and then Iron Age (1200-550 BC).

 Mesopotamia was a crossroads of the ancient world.
 While Egypt was relatively isolated and secure, developing its society and culture independently, Mesopotamia was consisted of countless nation states and empires, constantly at war and facing invasion: from the Amorites, Hittites, Kassites, Elamites, Chaldeans, and so on.
-This epoch in history has an endless list of names for cultures that migrated, fought, and mixed together.
+This epoch in history has an endless list of names for cultures that migrated, fought, and mixed together, making the land a multicultural melting pot of cultures and customs.

-Here is a brief list of the major civilizations:
+Here is a list of some of the major civilizations:

 Art of Mesopotamia: